ZachBeta/slopcore_yaj_rpg/rules.md

 * Prefer realistic system tests: Avoid using mocks, use real objects wherever possible in tests
 * Use deterministic random seeds in tests for reproducible results
 * Terminal-based implementation should be used for testing core gameplay mechanics
-* Godot-based implementation should be used for testing UI and rendering features

 ## Versioning